CustomTypeOne/LoopPatches/README.md

 ### Open New Terminal at LoopWorkspace

 It is now time to open a terminal window associated with the LoopWorkspace folder of your new Loop-dev download.
+This will be called the **LoopWorkspace Terminal Window** to distinguish it from any other terminal you might have open.

 For full directions, with graphics refer to LoopDocs at this link: [Open a Terminal in LoopWorkspace Folder](https://loopkit.github.io/loopdocs/build/step13/#open-a-terminal-in-loopworkspace-folder).